-Support, therefore, must also be available on an individual and communal level.
+Support, therefore, must also be available on an individual, company and communal level.

 But it’s no good giving lip service to mental health for one day a year; it’s our responsibility as companies and individuals to maintain a culture of support and openness each and every day.
 Ultimately, whilst World Mental Health Day is a fantastic reminder of the progress being made, it’s also a challenge.

 So, as we begin to build a new world out of the rubble left behind by COVID-19, it’s essential that mental health awareness underpins our response as we reconnect with not just each other, but the natural world and the greener, cleaner future we all need, too.
 Together we are stronger – never is that truer than when it comes to our mental wellbeing.